dhaun/ytviewcount/README.md

 I use this to keep track of the views of the videos from our TEDxStuttgart events.
 Hence the `--tedx` and `--tedxstuttgart` options explained below.

-This started life as a Bash script.
+This started its life as a Bash script.
 As YouTube kept changing the page format, it became increasingly harder to parse it with \*nix command line tools, so I eventually rewrote it in Python.
 These days, a YouTube page is mostly JavaScript, and what you see in your browser has been generated on the fly.

 ## Requirements